Edward Street, Brisbane: Cafes of Edward Street

 The Shingle Inn at 254 Edward Street was a listed heritage café.
 When the building was demolished in 2002 to make way for the QueensPlaza shopping mall, the café's fittings were removed and stored.
 In 2013, the café was re-established using the original fittings within Brisbane City Hall.

 A number of Greek owned and run cafes also featured in Edward Street during the twentieth century.
-Ellisos Cafe, owned by Con Tsiros ran from 1914-1923.
-Next door to this cafe Tsiros also opened The Garden of Roses Cafe at 242 Edward Street which ran from 1915-1928 and later The Continental Cafe.
-They served a clientele who enjoyed the 7am-11pm opening hours.
+Ellisos Cafe, owned by Con Tsiros ran from 1914–1923.
+Next door to this cafe Tsiros also opened The Garden of Roses Cafe at 242 Edward Street which ran from 1915–1928 and later The Continental Cafe.
+They served a clientele who enjoyed the 7am to 11pm opening hours.
 The Garden of Roses Cafe featured German and French chefs, and offered a European range of delicacies The artist Lloyd Rees reflected on the special favour it was to visit The Garden of Roses Cafe in his autobiography.
 Many of the stores featured Art Deco finishes.